American University of Beirut

 Language of Instruction

-A full course load at the American University of Beirut consists of four to five courses per semester.
+A full course load at the American University of Beirut consists of a minimum of 12 credits, equating to a minimum of four courses per semester.
 All students must take at least one course in Modern Standard Arabic.
 Penn students must maintain a full course load while abroad and may only enroll in courses at the undergraduate level.

 Penn students at AUB elect courses from the regular general course offerings and integrate into courses alongside degree-seeking AUB students.
 Penn students normally select courses that contain a Middle Eastern focus including Arabic language courses.
 Students who wish to take courses in general subjects that are not specifically related to the Middle East must ascertain that relevant Penn departments will recognize them for Penn credit.